-Check-in: Thursday, July 8, between 4:00-8:00pm (see your clubs check in time pg.
-4)
+Judged: Friday at 11:00am Check-in: Thursday between 4:00-7:00pm

 County may submit Three entries TOTAL combined from all Maker exhibit divisions.

 Maker Class is available in every project category but will all be judged in at the same time during the show and will be displayed together in a designated section.